George Coșbuc: Early life

 Coșbuc was born in Hordou, a village in northeastern Transylvania.
 His father, Sebastian Coșbuc, a Greek Catholic priest looked up to by his parish, drew from a line reputed to have yielded fourteen consecutive generations of priests.
 George attended primary school and graduated to secondary classes in the neighboring village of Telcs (now: Telciu).
 He happily took to the scholarly bent encouraged by his father, earning the praise of instructors and being chosen among the few who were to sign up for advanced courses at Gimnaziul Superior Românesc Greco-Catolic (Romanian Lyceum), a higher learning academy in the town of Năsăud.
 He soon found himself doubling as a teacher.

 He began tearing through the library of the institution, impressing colleagues with his encyclopedic inclinations, and joined a local literary club, the Virtus Romana Rediviva, an association his father frowned upon as a deviation from a prospective career as clergyman.
 In 1884, already a well-loved teacher at the age of 24, he published his very first poems in the yearly almanac of the literary club.

 First works

 Coșbuc began attending courses at Franz Joseph University in 1884, while collecting fairy tales and popular stories, which he rewrote and published to local success.
 He became so popular that three years later, he was asked to become editor in chief of the main Cluj Romanian newspaper, Tribuna.

 He soon published what widely became known as his first masterpiece, Nunta Zamfirei ("Zamfira's Wedding") to enthusiastic praise in Romanian literary circles.
 He moved to Bucharest, the capital of Romania, and the center of cultural discourse in that country.
-He contributes to the periodical Convorbiri Literare to consistent acclaim.
+He contributed to the periodical Convorbiri Literare to consistent acclaim.
 In collaboration with other former educators, he pieced together a praised Romanian language textbook: Carte românească de citire (the "Romanian Book of Reading").